vvss12300/learn_in_2_hours_typescript/README.md

 - Generics
-	- If an oprations supports variety of data types rather than a single data type, generics is a way.
+	- If an operation supports a variety of data types rather than a single data type, generics is a way.
-	- It can used in functions, types or interfaces
+	- It can used in functions, types, or interfaces
 	- Generics use a special kind of type variable **<T>** that denotes types.

 ```javascript